cognitiveailab/tg2021task/README.md

 ## Baselines

 The shared task data distribution includes a baseline that uses a term frequency model (tf.idf) to rank how likely table row sentences are to be a part of a given explanation.
-The performance of this baseline on the development partition is 0.255 MAP.
+The performance of this baseline on the development partition is 0.513 NDCG.

 ### Python